From cells to society

 The structure of the Institute

-The Institute of Neuroscience and Psychology (INP) comprises four research groups: Neuroscience and Clinical Psychology, Stroke and Brain Imaging Research, Cognitive Neuroimaging and Social Interactions.
+The Institute of Neuroscience and Psychology (INP) comprises four research groups: Neuroscience, Stroke and Brain Imaging Research, Cognitive Neuroimaging and Social Interactions.
 Each research group aspires to be an internationally recognised Centre of Excellence conducting high-quality basic, translational and clinical science and offering world-class postgraduate educational experience in the disciplines of Neuroscience and Psychology.